-This chapter contains procedures to power on and power off the Ultra $60\ computer.$
+This chapter contains procedures to power on and power off the Ultra 60 computer.

-- Section 6.1 "Powering On the System Unit" on page 6-1 - Section 6.2 "Powering Off the System Unit" on page 6-3
+- Powering On the System Unit-page 6-2 - Powering Off the System Unit-page 6-3

 Note - The actions required to remove and replace the major subassemblies are also illustrated with photographs and audio/visual instructions on the Sun Ultra 60 ShowMe How Multimedia Documentation, part number 704-5886.